 @reboot sleep 1500 && sudo reboot

 Step 13: Putting It All Together

-- Make sure you Pi is turned down if not shut it down
+- Make sure your Pi is turned down, if not, shut it down

 sudo shutdown -h now

 - Stack your WittyPi on your Raspberry Pi and the temperature module on top of it.